Philip Marsteller: American Revolutionary War

 During the Revolutionary War, Marsteller was highly involved in the cause of securing American independence from Great Britain.

 In 1776, Marsteller attended the Pennsylvania Constitutional Convention and assisted in recruitment of troops.
 During the war, he served as a lieutenant colonel in the 1st Battalion of the Lancaster County Militia and held other war-time posts including paymaster, purchasing agent, and as a militia leader during the Forage War.

 Political career

 After the Revolutionary War, Marsteller and his family moved to Alexandria, Virginia.
 He and his son opened an auction and merchant business, and included George Washington among their clients.
 He also rented Washington's Alexandria townhome and lived there in the 1790s.

 Marsteller was elected as Mayor of Alexandria, serving a term from 1791 to 1792.

 Friendship with George Washington

 Marsteller and George Washington were close friends and conducted business together for many years.
 Marsteller assisted Washington in acquiring services and goods for his Mount Vernon estate, including indentured servants and household supplies.

 After Washington's death in 1799, Marsteller served as one of the honorary pallbearers during his funeral.
-He later purchased a set of pistols from Washington's estate, which are now on display at the West Point Museum.
+He was later bequeathed a pair of dueling pistols by Washington's estate, which are now on display at the West Point Museum.